ERyan55/calculator/README.md

 # odin-calculator

-A simple calculator that comes with a fully functional UI and basic calculator functions
+A simple calculator that comes with a UI and basic calculator functions.
+Decimal, negative, and percentage buttons are not yet implemented